 Section 8.
 Order of Business: No formal order of business need be followed in any meeting.
 Discussion at meetings will be limited to the purposes, programs and operations of the Foundation.

 Board of Directors

 Section 1.
 Number and Qualification: The Board of Directors shall consist of fifteen (15) individuals, which number may be increased or decreased by amendment to these bylaws.
 Directors shall be United States citizens residing in one of the counties served by the Foundation.
 Directors shall be elected on the basis of knowledge of and concern for the education, cultural, civic, human service, public recreation, economic, natural resource and charitable needs of the region.
 The purpose of this provision is to make the Board generally representative of the public interest in the concerns and opportunities of the communities we serve.
-Directors of the Foundation shall be selected as follows: one member to represent elected officials, one member to represent the medical community, one member to represent the legal community, one member to represent the business community, one member to represent education to be appointed by the Lake Cumberland Area Development District Board of Directors and ten at-large members, one from each of the ten member counties, to be elected by the membership of each individual county.
+Directors of the Foundation shall be selected as follows: one member to represent elected officials, one member to represent the medical community, one member to represent the legal community, one member to represent the business community, one member to represent education to be appointed by the Lake Area Foundation Board of Directors and ten at-large members, one from each of the ten member counties, to be elected and sent forth by the membership of each individual county.
 Each member voting may vote for as many candidates as there are members to be elected, but may cast only one (1) vote per candidate.